We Know the Top Nursing Home Abuse Risk Factors

-At Shuttlesworth Law Firm LLC, we will not only examine the signs of elder abuse, but will take these risk factors into account when reviewing your case.
+At Shuttlesworth Law Firm, P.C., we will not only examine the signs of elder abuse, but will take these risk factors into account when reviewing your case for a potential nursing home abuse lawsuit.
 We'll work tirelessly to gather all evidence to build a strong case.

 Contact us today to speak to a nursing home abuse attorney.
 You can also call our Birmingham office at 205-322-1411.
 Don't worry about the costs.
 We work on a contingency fee basis, which means that you don't pay any fees unless you receive the compensation and care that you need.